apache/paimon/docs/content/how-to/lookup-joins.md

 # Lookup Joins

 [Lookup Joins](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/sql/queries/joins/) are a type of join in streaming queries.
-It is used to enrich a table with data that is queried from Table Store.
+It is used to enrich a table with data that is queried from Paimon.
 The join requires one table to have a processing time attribute and the other table to be backed by a lookup source connector.

-Table Store supports lookup joins on unpartitioned tables with primary keys in Flink.
+Paimon supports lookup joins on unpartitioned tables with primary keys in Flink.
 The following example illustrates this feature.

-First, let's create a Table Store table and update it in real-time.
+First, let's create a Paimon table and update it in real-time.

 ```sql
 -- Create a paimon catalog